CCosmoe/CCosmoe/README.md

 [Live Demo](https://neuralnetworks-hzjnmmyyvogdmmpkurmtnr.streamlit.app/) | [Repo](https://github.com/CCosmoe/neuralnetworks) | [Article](https://www.linkedin.com/pulse/building-neural-network-from-scratch-numpy-muhammad-qureshi-ihbwc)

 ### [Knowledge Bot](https://github.com/CCosmoe/KnowledgeBot)
-Reduced IT support response time for Cal Poly students and professors by building a chatbot for Cal Poly ITS that answers common inquiries automatically using TF-IDF and OpenAI.
-Improved response accuracy by 80% by preprocessing 381 Knowledge Base files with NLTK for tokenization and stemming, then applying TF-IDF analysis to surface the top 3 most relevant documents per query.
+Reduced IT support response time for Cal Poly students and faculty by building a RAG-based chatbot that automatically answered common ITS inquiries using TF-IDF retrieval and OpenAI.
+Improved response accuracy by 80% by preprocessing 381 Knowledge Base files with NLTK for tokenization and stemming, then retrieving the top 3 most relevant documents as context for GPT-generated responses.
-**Tech used:** Python, OpenAI, NLTK, TF-IDF [Repo](https://github.com/CCosmoe/KnowledgeBot)
+**Tech used:** Python, OpenAI, NLTK, TF-IDF, RAG [Repo](https://github.com/CCosmoe/KnowledgeBot)

 ---